 Is a waiver of premium rider worth it?

-However, most people are better off buying a standalone disability insurance policy instead of adding a waiver of premium rider to a life insurance policy.
+In most cases, people are better off buying a standalone disability insurance policy instead of adding a waiver of premium rider to a life insurance policy.

 A long-term disability insurance policy can pay monthly benefits equal to approximately 60% of your income.
-Those benefits will help you cover all of your bills and expenses, not just your life insurance premiums.
+Those benefits will help you cover all of your bills and expenses, rather than just your life insurance premiums.